Getty Images/Blend Images

 1. At a hospital wellness center or integrative medicine center.
 Many offer yoga for general well-being, as well as classes designed for specific groups, such as breast cancer survivors, people with heart disease or those with chronic pain.

 2. Designed for "over 50s."
 Senior centers and yoga studios often have classes geared to older adults.
 Ask the teachers how long they've taught yoga, whether they have experience teaching older adults and whether they've had any special training in working with seniors or people with health problems.

 3. Then check out these resources.
 For referrals to instructors in your area, visit the Yoga Alliance, an organization that registers yoga teachers whose training meets certain educational standards.
+Visit Yoga for Seniors to find a yoga teacher near you who has completed a special training designed to help yoga instructors safely adapt the practice to older adults.
 To find a yoga therapist in your area, visit the International Association of Yoga Therapists, a professional organization for yoga teachers and yoga therapists worldwide.